 Traditional surrogacy is now rare in the United States due to its complex ethical and legal implications.

-Why would a person (or partners) choose surrogacy?
+Why would someone choose surrogacy?

 There are many different reasons people choose surrogacy to grow their families!
 While we often think of surrogacy as a family-building method primarily utilized by gay men, here are some other scenarios where someone might pursue surrogacy: